 And wheels.
 Wind.
 Soil.
 Teach them

-they say.
+about water, they say.
 Teach.

 Not ours: Torch.
 Drum.
 Birdsong.